zahraa-m/R_Data_Science/README.md

-## This Repo is for data science with R
+# This repository is for data science with R
-### All examples are assignments from edx course about R basics and data visualizations
+### All examples are assignments from edx courses ( R basics and data visualizations).

 ## Welcome to GitHub Pages